-To what extent do you feel people of different races and sexual orientations mix socially?
+To what extent do you feel international students and domestic students mix socially?

 I see it happening, but for the most part I don’t have many interactions.
 There was a whole week of getting to know the other international students before regular orientation, so by the end of our session we were all pretty tired out.
 The domestic students went through the same activities, just a week later which didn’t provide much incentive for the international students to meet people again.
 Races typically stick together a lot but this seems natural.

 Were there parts of Smith, or American college as a whole, that surprised you?

 Not really, no.